aksonov/react-native-router-flux/docs/mini_tutorial.md

 Now let's try to extend our example so that we can pass data from `PageOne` to `PageTwo`.

 In `PageOne.js`, instead of simply passing in `Actions.pageTwo`, we can replace it with `Actions.pageTwo({text: 'Hello World!'})`.
 In this case, we need to wrap the Action call inside a function to prevent it from executing when this component is rendered.
-As a result, the render function inside our `PageOne.js` component should look like this:
+As a result, the render function inside `PageOne.js` should look like this:

 ```jsx
 render() {